The Matrix: Development

 In 1994, the Wachowskis presented the script for the film Assassins to Warner Bros.
 Pictures.
-After Lorenzo di Bonaventura, the president of production of the company at the time, read the script, he decided to buy rights to it and included two more pictures, Bound and The Matrix, in the contract.
-The first movie the Wachowskis directed, Bound, then became a critical success.
-Using this momentum, they later asked to direct The Matrix.
-Reeves said that the Matrix avatar would have been a "different sex than the Zion reality" in the early draft of the script, but the studio was not ready for that version.
+After reading the script, Lorenzo di Bonaventura, the company's president of production at the time, decided to purchase it and included two more films, Bound and The Matrix, in the contract.
+The Wachowskis first directed Bound, which became a critical success.
+Using this momentum, they asked to direct The Matrix.
+Keanu Reeves said that in an early draft of the script, "the Matrix avatar would be a different sex than the Zion reality", but he claimed the studio was not ready for that version.

 In 1996, the Wachowskis pitched the role of Neo to Will Smith.
 Smith explained on his YouTube channel that the idea was for him to be Neo, while Morpheus was to be played by Val Kilmer.
 He later explained that he did not quite understand the concept and he turned down the role to instead film Wild Wild West.
+Brad Pitt also turned down the role of Neo.
 Madonna also turned down an undisclosed role, a decision she would later regret.

-Producer Joel Silver soon joined the project.
-Although the project had key supporters, including Silver and Di Bonaventura, to influence the company, The Matrix was still a huge investment for Warner Bros., which had to invest $60 million to create a movie with prominent actors and difficult special effects.
-The Wachowskis therefore hired underground comic book artists Geof Darrow and Steve Skroce to draw a 600-page, shot-by-shot storyboard for the entire film.
-The storyboard eventually earned the studio's approval, and it was decided to film in Australia to make the most of the budget.
+Joel Silver soon joined the project as producer.
+Although the film had key supporters, including Silver and Di Bonaventura, The Matrix was still a big gamble for Warner Bros., according to Screened.
+The studio was investing $60 million in a script by a pair of relatively inexperienced directors who wanted to use complicated special effects that had never been achieved before.
+The Wachowskis therefore hired the underground comic book artists Geof Darrow and Steve Skroce to create a 600-page, shot-by-shot storyboard for the entire film.
+The storyboard eventually earned the approval of Warner Bros., and the decision was made to film in Australia to make the most of the budget.
 Soon, The Matrix became a co-production of Warner Bros. and Village Roadshow Pictures.
-According to editor Zach Staenberg on the DVD audio commentary track, the production team sent an edit of the film's first minutes (featuring Trinity's encounter with police and Agents) to Warner Bros. executives, and secured Warner Bros.' "total support of the movie" from then on.
+According to editor Zach Staenberg, after the production team sent an edit to studio executives of the film's first few minutes—featuring Trinity's encounter with police and Agents—the project had "total support" from Warner Bros.